Key facts about the Nobel Prize. Curiosities and records of the Nobel Prizes The Nobel Prize is not a woman’s business

 Nobel transformation

 The famous physicist Ernest Rutherford was awarded the Nobel Prize in Chemistry in 1908.
-The phrase with which he reacted to this news became winged: the scientist said that “All science is either physics or stamp collecting,” and a little later commented on his award even more figuratively, stating that of all the transformations that he witnessed, “Most unexpected was my own transformation from physicist to chemist.”
+The phrase with which he responded to this news became popular: the scientist said that “All science is either physics or stamp collecting,” and a little later he commented on his award even more figuratively, saying that of all the transformations that he witnessed, “The most unexpected thing was my own transformation from a physicist to a chemist.”

 Nobel heirs

-Wilhelm Conrad Roentgen was the first recipient of the Nobel Prize in Physics in 1901 for his discovery of X-rays.
-In total, for works directly related to the application of Roentgen's discovery in science, the Nobel Prizes were awarded 12 more times, including in physics (seven times), in physiology and medicine (three times) and in chemistry (twice): in 1914, 1915, 1917, 1922, 1924, 1927, 1936, 1946, 1962, 1964, 1979 and 1981.
+The first Nobel Prize winner in physics was Wilhelm Conrad Roentgen, awarded in 1901 for the discovery of X-rays.
+In total, for work directly related to the application of Roentgen's discovery in science, Nobel Prizes were awarded 12 more times, including in physics (seven times), in physiology and medicine (three times) and in chemistry (twice): in 1914, 1915, 1917, 1922, 1924, 1927, 1936, 1946, 1962, 1964, 1979 and 1981.

-2. Nobel laureates are born more often in spring or winter.
+2. Nobel laureates are born more often in spring or winter

-5. The award was also awarded posthumously
+5. The prize was also awarded posthumously

-6. Twice Nobel Laureates
+6. Twice Nobel Prize winners

 context